 With a Cleaner in the House of Ethics, you may begin to understand just how our country has sunk morally and ethically to all-time lows in so many ways.
 In all of these instances of moral decay, we see lawyers, or more aptly, crooks dressed up with bought legal degrees from Ivy League schools, behind every one of these crimes against the People.
 You may actually find both rhythm and reason as to why even when caught in criminal acts, our government officials are not getting prosecuted or even fired for their crimes, instead actually rewarded, promoted, a leg up in the chain of corruption, the dirtier you are it appears the higher you rise in our government.

 An example would be Labarga who rose to the Supreme Court of Florida for throwing an election and throwing the Iviewit case.
-Another example is all the regulators from the SEC and DOJ who have been faulted for allowing Ponzi schemes and the rigged economic depression to flourish right up under their noses and actually harassing Whistleblowers away.
-Exposed now is a massive cover up of their crimes that were facilitated through public offices and further cover-up of the complaints piling up against them.
+Another example is all the regulators from the SEC and DOJ faulted for allowing Ponzi schemes and the rigged collapse of the economy while harassing Whistleblowers away.
+Exposed now is a massive cover up of their crimes that were facilitated through public regulatory offices and the courts and an even bigger cover-up of the complaints piling up against them from their victims.

-Note that when leaving their government jobs, these so-called regulators, whom I call traitorous subverters, resign and go through a revolving door leading back to the criminal law firms that planted them in the first place.
-Planted to facilitate their frauds and too block prosecution and then when leaving office they are rewarded for doing so.
+Note that when leaving their government jobs, the so-called regulators, whom I call traitorous subverters, are fired without any charges and then go straight through a revolving door leading back to the criminal law firms that planted them in the first place.
+Planted to facilitate frauds and too block prosecution and then when leaving office they are rewarded for doing so.
 So they leave government jobs worth about 100 thousand annually and they are then rewarded with partnerships and pensions at the law firms worth millions upon millions as payment for their dirty work at intentionally deregulating key protective regulations and for burying any crimes against the firms, I mean the Criminal Enterprise disguised as law firms.
-Then Dick, take a long hard look at all your Congressional Criminals, about 95% of them, certainly all the ones with bought legal degrees and you see they too are in on the frauds and have looked the other way while the country was bankrupted, while profiting from their actions.
+Then Dick, take a long hard look at all your Congressional Criminals, about 95% of them, certainly all the ones with bought legal degrees and you see they too are in on the frauds and have looked the other way while the country was bankrupted, while profiting from the devastation personally.

-Again, take special interest, no pun intended, to the fact that Congress is now full of lawyers and they all belong to law firms and are in fact receiving huge payments from those firms, some while serving in public office, yet again another revolving door for crime.
-Law firms pumping millions of dollars into candidates who will cover their tracks and buying off Congress for favor and again you see Dick how from Anderson with law and regulators and prosecutors in conspiratorial efforts together you can destabilize the country quickly.
-These are not politicians Dick in the tradition of our great nation, working on behalf of the people, these are treasonous politicians and government officials, part of the coup d’état on our government, self-interest above all others.
-Moralless as we see daily, no conscience, no fear of retribution, so they double talk, lie, take false oaths to the People and commit crimes against the people, again this wholly opposite the spirit of jurisprudence and democracy.
-Again, this gives the People full justification to “throw or vote the rascals out” and that means that we must also demand full and accurate accounting of our votes, which has come into question in the last three elections.
+Again, take special interest, no pun intended, to the fact that Congress is now full of lawyers and they all belong to law firms and are in fact receiving huge payments from those firms, some while serving in public office others when they leave, yet again another revolving door for crime and big paycheck for screwing the American People.
+Law firms pumping millions of dollars into candidates who will cover their tracks, buying off Congress for favor and again you see Dick how from Anderson with law, regulators, prosecutors and Congressman all working in conspiratorial efforts together you can destabilize the country quickly.
+These are not politicians Dick in the tradition of our great nation, working on behalf of the People, these are treasonous politicians and government officials, part of the coup d’état on our government, self-interest above all.
+Moralless as we see daily in the news, no conscience, no fear of retribution, so they double talk, lie, take false oaths to the People and commit crimes against the People, again this wholly opposite the spirit of jurisprudence and our Constitution Republic.
+Again, this gives the People full justification to “throw or vote the rascals out” and that means that we must also demand full and accurate accounting of our votes, which has also come into question in the last three elections.